1950:

 2005:

-A tragedy is averted when famed sports agent Drew Rosenhaus performs life-saving CPR on a 3-year-old at Walt Disney World.
-After being pulled from the kiddie pool at the Grand Floridian, the young child from Chicago is revived by Rosenhaus (who is in town for a function at ESPN Club).
+kiddie pool at the Grand Floridian, the young child from Chicago is revived by Rosenhaus (who is in

 1919:

-Dal McKennon - the voice of Benjamin Franklin in Disney's
+Dal McKennon, the voice of Benjamin Franklin in Disney's

-American Adventure (located at Epcot) and the narrator of the
+WDW's The Hall of Presidents, and the narrator of the

 now-retired Disneyland attraction Mine Train thru Nature's